Women in the Catholic Church: Virgin Mary

 Mary was the mother of Jesus, and as such is highly venerated within the Catholic Church as the Mother of God.
 The church holds that she was immaculately conceived and, while betrothed to the carpenter Joseph, Mary was visited by the angel Gabriel who announced that, though a virgin, she would give birth to a son, Jesus.
 The Gospels give several other accounts of Mary, including that she was present at the feet of Jesus at the time of his crucifixion.

-These verses have inspired vast quantities of Catholic art – notably images of the Madonna and Child – and various Catholic prayers, Marian hymns and devotions (notably the Hail Mary):
+Her role has inspired vast quantities of Catholic art – notably images of the Madonna and Child – and various Catholic prayers, Marian hymns and devotions (notably the Hail Mary).

-Hail Mary, full of grace, the Lord is with thee; blessed art thou amongst women, and blessed is the fruit of thy womb, Jesus.

-Holy Mary, Mother of God, pray for us sinners, now and at the hour of our death.
-Amen.

 Ave Maris Stella (English, "Hail Star of the Sea") is a plainsong Vespers hymn to Mary and inspiration for the English hymn Hail Holy Queen.
 The Salve Regina, also known as the Hail Holy Queen, is a Marian hymn and one of four Marian antiphons sung at different seasons.
-Its poetic verses portray Mary as a figure of hope in a time of trial:
+Its poetic verses portray Mary as a figure of hope in a time of trial.